 Janai Purnima is another one-day festival in Nepal, also known as Rakshya Bandhan or Rakhi festival.
 On this special occasion, people visit temples early in the morning and thread it around their wrists a holy thread and also brother visit their sisters and put colorful Rakhi in their hands.

 Sisters bless their brothers with good luck, prosperity, and long life, and brothers vow to protect their sister in every need and they exchange gifts.

 Janai Purnima festival in 2021 AD: 22nd August in Nepal

 Gai Jatra is another popular festival in Kathmandu valley mainly among the Newari community but now its popularity has reached far away to other communities as well.
-King Pratap Malla in around the 17th century AD, started the Gai Jatra festival for his Queen to come out of the mournful condition when their son died.
+King Pratap Malla around the 17th century AD, started the Gai Jatra festival for his Queen to come out of the mournful condition when their son died.

-This Gai Jatra festival is now celebrated in the memory of their beloved one, people from each and every house come in the street in disguise form to show their love and respect towards the departed soul.
+This Gai Jatra festival is now celebrated in the memory of their beloved one, people from each and every house come into the street in disguise form to show their love and respect towards the departed soul.

 Gai Jatra festival in 2021 AD: 23rd August